Fabio-Lim/Conversational-Risk-Detection-and-Alert-System-Prototype-NUS-Hack-Roll-Hackathon-2026/README.md

 # Conversational-Risk-Detection-and-Alert-System-Prototype-NUS-Hack-Roll-Hackathon-2026
-Developed a chat-risk screening prototype that analyses conversations, flags risky language patterns, and triggers configurable alerts for safer digital interactions.
+This project is a chat-risk screening prototype designed to identify risky language patterns in conversations and trigger configurable alerts.
+It focuses on translating unstructured chat data into an interpretable risk detection system that can support safer digital interactions.
+The prototype can be adapted for different use cases by adjusting alert thresholds and screening logic.